This page is from past events.

 ~ Local organizers: please fill in the appropriate info in this last paragraph ~

 Here at [NAME OF INSTITUTION], [NUMBER OF PARTICIPANTS] have signed up to help bring African American history to digital life.
-This gathering joins forces with dozens of locations across North America & Europe.
+This group joins forces with more than 85 locations across North America & Europe.

 For more information, please visit douglassday.org.